 Citizens, who come from other provinces or cities in mainland China, other localities in the Lombardy region, the Veneto region and the Emilia-Romagna region in Italy, as well as in other areas and localities in South Korea and Iran than those specifically mentioned for the imposition of the measure. of institutionalized quarantine, enters into self-isolation at home, for 14 days.

 On March 2, in Romania were confirmed 2 cases with the new Coronavirus, 42 persons in institutionalized quarantine and 9012 persons self-isolated at home and supervised by authorities.

 In conclusion, it is advisable to avoid traveling to the areas mentioned above in order not to enter into self-isolation at home or institutionalized quarantine.
 More information from the Ministry of Health!

-Hellenic Republic - closure of land border between Greece and Turkey
+Hellenic Republic - closure of the land border between Greece and Turkey

-The Ministry of Foreign Affairs informs Romanian citizens who are in, transiting or intending to travel to Greece that, according to data provided by local authorities, starting on Saturday morning, February 29, 2020, the land border between the Hellenic Republic and Turkey, in the Kastanies area (Evros region), will be closed to the circulation of all categories of persons and goods.
-The people and vehicles that were to transit this area are redirected to continue their journey through Bulgaria.
+The Ministry of Foreign Affairs informs the Romanian citizens who are, transit or intend to travel to Greece that, according to the data transmitted by the local officials, starting with the morning of Saturday, February 29, 2020, the land border between the Hellenic Republic and Turkey, in the Kastanies area (Evros region), will be closed to all categories of people and goods.
+People and vehicles that were to pass through this area are redirected to continue their journey through Bulgaria.

 French Republic - Orange code for the Leon storm